scipy-conference/scipy_proceedings/papers/funix/main.md

 Besides types, Funix also makes use other features in the Python language or ecosystem to further automate app building.
 Docstrings are dominantly common in Python.
 Funix uses the information in Docstrings to control the UI appearance.
 For example, the annotation of each argument in the `Args` section in Google-style Docstrings or `Parameters` section in Numpy-style Docstrings can become the label/tooltip to explain the meaning of the argument to the app user.
 Funix also give some keywords/types in Python new meanings in the context of app building, e.g., `global` for states and sessions, `yield` for streaming, and each class becomes a multi-page app where pages share data via the `self` variable.

 Funix is not only a GUI generator.
-It is a transcompiler that generates both the backend and the frontend of an app.
+It is a [transcompiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) -- a program that translates source code in one language to the other -- that generates both the backend and the frontend of an app.
 The two ends communicate with each other in websocket.
 For the backend, Funix wraps a Python function into a Flask app.
 Thus the Flask app can also be access programmatically.
 For the frontend, it generates React code.
 In Funix, a Python type can be bound to any React component and its `props` via a theme.
 Therefore, Funix allows Python developers to tap into the frontend world without JavaScript/TypeScript knowledge.
 Consequently, Python becomes a surface language for web development.